Online Safety Grants Program – Round 2 recipients

 Project description

-The project will deliver a podcast series, interactive online modules, resources and forums and a social media campaign to educate and empower young carers to identify risky behaviours while engaging in safe activities online.
+Little Dreamers also delivered a 24-week social media campaign and associated downloadable templates and resources, to educate and empower young carers to identify risky behaviours and help them engage in safe activities online.

 Audience

-The target audience will include young carers aged 13–18, from remote, rural, and metropolitan regions nationally.
+Young carers aged 13 to 18 from remote, rural and metropolitan regions nationally.

 Funding